How to care for your Celluloid Guard

 Celluloid is fragile compared to modern plastics.
 It may last decades but it will change.
-Yellowing, cracking and shrinking may develop and no way to tell for sure in what order.
-Lots of old Fenders still have original guards and Lashing Guards are the exact same material - thus they will last/perform the same way.
+Yellowing, cracking and shrinking may develop and no way to predict in what order.
+Lots of old Fenders still have their original guards.
+Others were trashed usually by people making modifications.
+Lashing Guards are the exact same material from the exact same factory - they will last/perform the same way.

 Do not subject Celluloid to solvents.
 Acetone melts Celluloid as do some alcohols.
 This does not mean spilled beer will eat your guard.
 Harsh alcohols like Methyl Hydrate are what I refer to.
-Anything in the "solvent" category, even Isopropyl.
+Anything in the "solvent" category, even Isopropyl can eat celluloid.
 Not exactly the type of thing most people place near their guitars.
 Celluloid is very similar to nitro cellulose finishes.
-What harms celluloid will probably mess up your finish first therefore caring for your guitar normally will do just fine.
+What harms celluloid will probably mess up your finish before reacting with the guard.
+Caring for your guitar normally is all you need to do.
 Vintage guitars and nitro finishes are best cleaned with a simple dusting or a moist (with water) rag.

 Leaving Celluloid in a hot trunk will warp it.
 Again - you will hurt your guitars wood at the same time so these are not special instructions just common sense.